FelipeSanchezSoberanis/-liverpool-technical-test/README.md

 ├── public                    - Files public to anyone └── src                       - Application code
     ├── app                   - View components.
-The route of the view is the path to the component relative to this folder │   ├── auth
+The route of the view is the path to the component relative to this folder │   ├── auth-callback
-    │   │   └── login         - View in charge of handling login callback from OAuth │   ├── formulario        - View in charge of demonstrating the dynamic input generation from API endpoint │   ├── login             - View in charge of showing login option │   └── pokemons          - View in charge of showing all pokemons in an infinite list │       └── [pokemonName] - View in charge of showing a pokemon's details ├── components            - Independent components used in the app
+    │   │   └── login         - View in charge of handling login callback from OAuth │   ├── favorite-pokemons - View in charge of displaying pokemons marked as favorites │   ├── formulario        - View in charge of demonstrating the dynamic input generation from API endpoint │   ├── login             - View in charge of showing login button │   └── pokemons          - View in charge of showing all pokemons in an infinite list │       └── [pokemonName] - View in charge of showing a pokemon's details ├── components            - Independent components used in the app